 Angel investment involves affluent individuals providing capital to startups or early-stage companies in exchange for ownership equity or convertible debt.
 Here’s how it works:

 – The role of PoC.
 A PoC is a tangible evidence that the startup’s concept or product has been validated in the real world.
 It demonstrates that the idea is feasible and can solve a genuine customer problem.
 For angel investors, a strong PoC can significantly reduce perceived risks associated with the investment.
-It provides confidence that the business has traction and is on the path to success.
+It should demonstrate the core features and complete value proposition of the product, providing confidence that the business has traction and is on the path to success.

 – Negotiating terms.
 Once an angel investor decides to invest, negotiations ensue regarding the terms of the investment, including the amount of capital provided, the equity stake or debt instrument offered in return, and any additional conditions or provisions.

 – Monitoring and exiting.
 Angel investors typically monitor the progress of their investments and may provide further funding rounds as needed.
+They may oversee the project and support ongoing development.
 Ultimately, they aim to exit their investments at a profit, either through an acquisition, initial public offering (IPO), or other liquidity event.

 The team behind a startup is often its greatest asset.
 Angel investors want to know to whom they’re entrusting their capital and why this group is uniquely qualified to tackle the problem.
 Questions like background, experience, and cohesion are vital: